opf/openproject/docs/user-guide/integrations/README.md

 ## Timesheet
 Currently, there is no direct integration between OpenProject and Timesheet.
 If you are looking for a time tracking tool with a simple push of a button, consider the integration with [Toggl](../time-and-costs/time-tracking/toggl-integration/).

-## Frequently asked questions - FAQ

-### Is there an integration with Outlook?

-No, we don't have an outlook integration.
-Nevertheless, you can define incoming emails to OpenProject to get converted into tasks.
-Also, you can configure the email notifications sent by OpenProject to the project members.
-More information can be found [here](../../system-admin-guide/email/#email-settings).

-### Is there an integration with OneNote?

-No, there isn't.